Henry-Yip/Emcompassing_HK_Old_Website-VSCODE/_posts/2022-05-31-HowshouldIlearnchess.markdown

 Chess consists of 3 parts: Opening, Middlegame and Endgame

 ## How to Improve Openings

-Openings have set theories and you need to grind through it.
+First, make sure to check my posts on [chess openings] Openings have set theories and you need to grind through it.
 If you don't have much time, I recommend you to play openings like London, where your moves don't vary with much with how your opponent plays.

 If you don't play those types of openings, you really need to memorize **almost all** of the variations.
 For example, in [Alekhine Defense](https://en.wikipedia.org/wiki/Alekhine%27s_Defence)), if you play: